Tur (Shahnameh): Name

+Origins

+The story of Tur is based on older Indo-European traditions invloving a primordial king who divides his realm between his three sons.
+Furthermore, the story of Fereydun dividing the world among his sons has been interpreted as a memory of the kinship between Turanians and Iranians.

+Tur is not mentioned in the extant Avesta, but his story was probably described in the Chihrdad nask.
+This book was one of the volumes of the Sasanian Avesta, but is no longer extant.
+However, according to a summary in the later Denkard, it contained the division of the world between him and his brothers.
+Next to the Denkard, the stories involving Tur have also been mentioned in other Middle Persian works like the Jamasp Namag.

+In the Shahnameh

-Tur (/ˈtʊər/; تور, /fa/) is a character in the Persian epic Shahnameh.
+The most important rendition of the story of Tur is told in the Shahnameh, the national epic of Greater Iran.
 He is the second son of the legendary Iranian king Fereydun and brother of both Salm and Iraj.
-His name, meaning "brave", was given to him by his father when the young prince bravely fights the dragon that had attacked him and his brothers.
-When Fereydun divides his empire among his sons, he gives Turkistan and China to his second son Tur.
+When Fereydun divides his empire among his sons, he gives Turan and China to his second son Tur.
 This is the beginning of the Turanians, the neighbor and rival of the Iranians.
 Some of the most important characters of Shahnameh, such as Afrasiab, are his descendants.
-He was killed by Manuchehr.
+He was eventually killed by Manuchehr.